openCONTRABASS/CONTRABASS/docs/source/Introduction.rst

 1. Introduction
 ===============

-``findCPcli`` is a command line python-tool for the computation of chokepoint reactions in genome-scale metabolic models.
+``contrabass`` is a command line python-tool for the computation of vulnerabilities in genome-scale metabolic models.
-The main purpose of the tool is to compute chokepoints by taking into account both the topology and the dynamic information of the network.
-In addition to the computation of chokepoints, findCPcli can compute and remove dead-end metabolites, find essential reactions and update the flux bounds of the reactions according to the results of Flux Variability Analysis.
+The main purpose of the tool is to compute vulnerabilities by taking into account both the topology and the dynamic information of the network.
+In addition to the computation of chokepoints, contrabass can compute and remove dead-end metabolites, find essential reactions and update the flux bounds of the reactions according to the results of Flux Variability Analysis.

-findCPcli takes as input an SBML files of genome-scale models, and provides as output a spreadsheet file with the results of the chokepoint computation.
+Contrabass takes as input an SBML files of genome-scale models, and provides as output a spreadsheet file and a html report with the vulnerabilities analysis.

 1.1 Chokepoint reactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Chokepoint reactions are those reactions that are either the unique consumer or the only producer of a given metabolite. findCPcli makes use of the flux bounds of the model to determine consumer and producer reactions, and in turn, to compute chokepoint reactions.
+Chokepoint reactions are those reactions that are either the unique consumer or the only producer of a given metabolite.
+Contrabass makes use of the flux bounds of the model to determine consumer and producer reactions, and in turn, to compute chokepoint reactions.

 1.2.
 Dead-End Metabolites (DEM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~